Important information for visitors

 Visiting with childrenShow more

-Children are welcome to visit the prison.
-Children under the age of 18 years need to be supervised by an adult at all times.
+Children are welcome to visit the prison provided those under the age of 18 years are supervised by a responsible adult at all times.

-To book a visit with children please tell the Visitors Centre when you book the visit.
+To book a visit with children please tell the prison when you book the visit.

 Child visit restrictions may apply to some prisoners.